purvasingh96/Deep-learning-with-neural-networks/Notes/Ch_6_Regularization_for_Deep_Learning/Readme.md

   * [Disadvantages of Early Stopping](#disadvantages-of-early-stopping)
 - [Regularization for Deep Learning : Part - 2](https://github.com/purvasingh96/Deep-learning-with-neural-networks/blob/master/Notes/Ch_6_Regularization_for_Deep_Learning/Regularization_for_deep_learning_part_2.md)

+# Regularization for Deep Learning : Part- 1
 # Overview
 * Regularization can be defined as any **modiﬁcation** we make to learning algorithm that is intended to **reduce its [generalization error](https://github.com/purvasingh96/Deep-learning-with-neural-networks/tree/master/Notes/Ch_4_Machine_Learning_Basics#capacity-overfitting-and-underfitting) but not its training error.**
 * Best ﬁtting model is a large model that has been **regularized appropriately.**